jonathanbell/my-damn-wordpress-functionality-plugin/README.md

 - WP version
 - WP emoji scripts and CSS
 - WP s.w.org dns-prefetch link
-- WP version from CSS
+- WP version from CSS (query string)
 - WP version from scripts

 More tidying up outside of the `<head>`: